ivbrajkovic/utils/README.md

-isPowerOf2; // Check if number is power of two (bitwise check) fixToOne; // Round number to one decimal (fast) fixToTwo; // Round number to two decimal (fast) trimLeadingZeros; // emove leading 0's from string logObject; // Pritty print object to console
+isPowerOf2; // Check if number is power of two (bitwise check) fixToOne; // Round number to one decimal (fast) fixToTwo; // Round number to two decimal (fast) trimLeadingZeros; // Remove leading 0's from string logObject; // Pretty print object to console truncStr; // Truncate string if exceed max length

 /* DOM */
 createElement; // Create a DOM element